alibaba/SiliconFastOS/README.md

-# SifastOS: An Operating System for Silicon Validation
+# SiliconFastOS: An Operating System for Silicon Validation

 ## Introduction

-SifastOS is an operating system for OS-based silicon validation, which is small, fast, flexible in configuration, and has rich cmdlines.
-SifastOS can improve your development efficiency in silicon validation, ensuring the delivery of high-quality silicon.
+SiliconFastOS is an operating system for OS-based silicon validation, which is small, fast, flexible in configuration, and has rich cmdlines.
+SiliconFastOS can improve your development efficiency in silicon validation, ensuring the delivery of high-quality silicon.

-SifastOS contains a small build system, you just need to add a small number of configurations, so you can build a specific silicon validation platform easily.
+SiliconFastOS contains a small build system, you just need to add a small number of configurations, so you can build a specific silicon validation platform easily.

-SifastOS supports OpenAnolis kernel and Upstream kernel, and we use it as the silicon validation operating system in the development of ARMv9 server chip.
+SiliconFastOS supports OpenAnolis kernel and Upstream kernel, and we use it as the silicon validation operating system in the development of ARMv9 server chip.

 ## What is OS for silicon validation